BarishNamazov/barish.me/src/pages/about.md

 others, as well as creating educational content.

 Other than academics and related work, I enjoy playing video games and watching TV series.
-The latest show I watched was [The Wire](https://m.imdb.com/title/tt0306414/), and it was absolutely fantastic.
+The latest show I watched was The Sopranos (before that, The Wire), and it was absolutely fantastic.
+Lately, I spend a good amount of time in the gym lifting.

 Currently, I am working on a few projects that are not ready to be announced.
 The things I have done in the near past include: